SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 The `DWORD` value `dwFlags` represents the feature flags themselves, which represent different parts of the feature.
 Depending on the `byLeaf` value, it can be a number, a series of bytes, etc.

 A tree value is a combination of a branch value and a leaf value, and is conventionally written in the format `[branch]:[leaf]` with hexadecimal values, for example "feature flag 03:01" refers to the feature flag with branch number `3` and leaf number `1` (Werner SF3 sample compression formats).
+While the `flag` sub-chunk uses a tree structure, it should be noted that no branch includes sub-branches; the branches only include leaves.

+Branch numbers between `240` (`F0`) and `255` (`FF`) are private-use branches that will not be defined in the SFe specification itself, and are free to be used by programs.

 An exhaustive list of feature flags and their corresponding tree values can be found in the compatibility specification.

-Branch numbers between `240` (`F0`) and `255` (`FF`) are private-use branches that will not be defined in the SFe specification itself, and are free to be used by programs.
+This will update with each SFe version.

 The terminal record should never be accessed in normal usage, but its value of `byBranch` and `byLeaf` have strict values depending on the specification version.
 Any records after the terminal record or with a higher tree value combination (except for the defined private-use area) should be ignored.